phil-opp/blog_os/blog/content/second-edition/posts/04-testing/index.md

 #### No Harness

-The [`no_harness`] flag can be set for an integration test in the `Cargo.toml`.
-It disables both the default test runner and the custom test runner feature, so that the test is treated like a normal executable.
+The `harness` flag defines whether a test runner is used for an integration test.
+When it's set to `false`, both the default test runner and the custom test runner feature are disabled, so that the test is treated like a normal executable.

-Let's use the `no_harness` feature to create a panic handler test.
+Let's create a panic handler test with a disabled `harness` flag.
 First, we create the test at `tests/panic_handler.rs`:

 ```rust
 TODO